-Originally from New Jersey and schooled in the northeast, her interests lay in science and art.
-The restlessness to explore moved her from one venue to another, including studies abroad and back at home in the states.
-She received a BA in Fine Arts and a minor in Sociology.
-After graduation she returned for credits in landscaping and learned to scuba dive.
-The diving took her on many trips throughout the Caribbean and fed her deep love for the oceans.
+Originally from New Jersey and schooled in the northeast, her interests lay in art and science.
+As a child her parents encouraged her love for drawing.
+By the sixth grade her art teacher approached her parents and Lauren was added to a small group of talented students for private lessons.
+In high school she was one of the 'art kids'.
+As a freshman in college the head of the art department hesitantly placed her in the advanced painting class.
+And in there she flourished.
+She had a restlessness to explore which moved her from one venue to another, including away from the arts and to studies abroad.
+By the time she graduated college she received a BA in Fine Arts and a minor in Sociology.
+After graduation she returned to school for credits in landscaping, and learned to scuba dive.
+The diving took her on many trips throughout the Caribbean which fed her deep love for the oceans and influenced her art.

 As a painter she seeks to find that sweet spot between the realism and the magic that she has felt in nature since childhood.
 “When I was painting photo-realistically I always had a sense of where my start and finish were.
-Now I never really know what’s going to happen.
+Often now I don’t really know what’s going to happen.
+Sometimes I add different textures to the canvas before I paint.
+Sometimes I cut out parts of paintings that aren’t working for me, adhere those to a fresh canvas, and start again.
 There is certainly more waste, as I throw things out regularly.
 But there is also more play.
 And that is good for me.”
-There are times when only part of a canvas calls to her.
-Cutting out those sections and applying to a fresh canvas she begins again.
-Outside the realm of a canvas, Ivey is working with inkjet reverse applications of her work.
-To these she adds paper, acrylic, oils and other media to create smaller pieces as exercises for her brain.
 Her work continues to evolve, explore, and evoke.